 Do a quick Google search and you’ll find plenty of articles detailing subpar internal tools.
 A web app connecting you to customers may be missing key features like a search function.
 Or scripts meant to automate tasks have poor documentation.
 It just leads to a bad experience for the employee who just wants to do their job efficiently.
 What happens instead is they have an internal tool that’s trying to do too much that was built by a small team who didn’t have the time or resources to refine the process.

 Another scenario is that new processes keep piling up over the years.
 Technical resources are haphazardly built upon others.
 In many ways, it’s a house of cards where nobody wants to try and fix it because they’re scared it will collapse.

 A UX designer or a UI designer can streamline that process and create better tools for employees.
 That’ll lead to increased productivity and less frustration.

 We’re excited about the potential of UX/UI design to shape our experiences today and in the future.
-At Flatiron School, our immersive in-person UX/UI Design program and our Online UX/UI Design course are teaching the skills we need to be lifelong learners.
+At Flatiron School, our immersive in-person UX/UI Design program teaches the skills you need to be a lifelong learner.
 We gain the hard skills to become successful UX designers and UI designers today and the soft skills to adapt to new technologies and experiences.